How to Introduce Yourself in an Email in [Almost] Every Situation

 Click this link to access this resource at any time.

-The opening line is one of the most important parts of an introduction email.
-Here's where you try to establish relevance.
-If you succeed, you give your recipient a reason to keep reading.
+The email intro, or first line, is one of the most important parts of an introduction email.
+Here's where you establish relevance and give your recipient a reason to keep reading.

 Even though your first instinct is probably saying something about you — such as “My name is X, and I'm reaching out because …” — this will quickly cause their eyes to glaze over.